easydorica/genomicscourse.github.io/README.md

 **Fig.6**

 [4] This section give an overview of the **alignment track**.
 The reads are represented by grey bars stacked on top of each other, where they are aligned to the reference genome.
 The reads are pointed to indicate their orientation (i.e. the forward strand or the reverse strand).
-Reads that are displayed with light grey borders and transparent or in other colors, have bad mapping quality.
+Reads that are displayed with light grey borders and transparent or in other colors, have bad mapping quality or other alignemnt problems (e.g. read pairs where one read maps successfully and the other fails to map, maps in the same orientation, or maps too far from the first one).
+By clicking over a specific grey bar you can obtain additional information about the specific read: the read name, alignment quality, CIGAR and information about its mate read.
 At each base that the read sequence mismatches the reference, IGV uses color markers to highlight potential genetic alterations in reads against a reference sequence.
-By clicking over a specific grey bar you can obtain additional information about the specific read: the read name, alignment quality, CIGAR and information about its mate read.
 Scroll down to see all the alligned reads.

 ![Fig.7](https://github.com/easydorica/genomicscourse.github.io/assets/89908049/3860b027-d078-4f13-9d80-62c5825f2798)
 **Fig.7**